sandip2224/RESTful-Ecommmerce-API/README.md

 | /register | POST | Public | Register as a new user |
 | /login | POST | Public | Login as existing user |
 | /login | DELETE | Public | Delete an existing user |

+> Swagger Documentation can be found at http://localhost:3000/docs